guillaumedsde/dissertation-notech/timelog.md

 ## 15/10/2019

-- **4 hours** work on OpenAPI specifications and SQLAlchemy ORM for Basic document set creation and file upload (still WIP)
+- **4 hours** work on MoSCoW requirements, OpenAPI specifications and SQLAlchemy ORM for Basic document set creation and file upload (still WIP)

+## 16/10/2019

+- **4 hours** working on Flask API, added document set creation and SQL model generation from OpenAPI specification and marshmallow serialization